hargoniX/bachelor/thesis/thesis.typ

 The separation of features out of the kernel in L4.Fiasco even goes as far as removing memory management from the kernel.
 Instead, a so-called pager task is designated as the memory manager of one or multiple threads.
-Once one of these threads causes a page fault the kernel sends the pager an @IPC notification and the pager returns either the backing page or an error.
+Once one of these threads causes a page fault, the kernel sends the pager an @IPC notification and the pager returns either the backing page or an error.
 In the successful case, the kernel then proceeds to map that page into the address space of the faulting thread.
 This allows the system to construct a hierarchy of memory mappings between tasks.
-One task can grant a portion of its memory to another task which can in turn only grant another sub-portion of that memory to another task etc.
+One task can grant a portion of its memory to another task,, which can in turn only grant another sub-portion of that memory to another task etc.

 While this can be used to implement normal functionality like an allocator, it is